EndPositive/VU-IJVM-Emulator/README.md

 # IJVM-Emulator

 ## Bonus assignments

+### Code hardening

+For this assignment I first focused on bounds checking.
+Meaning that every time the program handles * arrays, it would need to check if it was requesting an index which was either negative or larger than the array.
+This first included `stack_data`, `local_data`, `text`, and `constants`.

+Next, I did some error 'handling' on alloc functions: checking for nullpointers as a result.
+I focused on making sure to free allocated memory when detecting those.
+My TA told me, however, that when a program exits it usually frees the block automatically.
+It doesn't make sense for me to revert it though so I'll keep it.

+Finally, I did some fuzzing to check if I had caught all issues.
+Of course, I had not.
+I was surprised by many segmentation faults and fixed them after.
+The issues mostly included forgotten bounds checking, but also showed up in `doINVOKEVIRTUAL`: there could be an overflow in the addition of `local_size` and `n_args` causing not enough memory to be allocated.
+I noticed that many crashes were caused by the presence of the `IN` instruction.
+I also saw loads of hangs that I think were caused by the accidental creation of loops in the program.
+I don't think I can do anything simple about.
+In the end, I did about 3 runs of fuzzing more than an hour.

+Of course, I also passed all the pedantic, leaks, and sanitizer tests.

 ### Heap + Garbage Collector

 The heap and garbage collector are actually quite simple and probably far too inefficient, but whatever.